Explore sales analyst certification options and learn why earning one or more of these credentials can help boost your career.

 Requirements: Bachelor’s degree at minimum; specialized certifications can be helpful

-A solid sales analysis foundation can help you succeed in a more senior role like that of a sales operations manager.
+A solid sales analysis foundation can help you succeed in a more senior role, like a sales operations manager.
 In this position, you’ll use data to help track and optimize the sales team’s performance, enhance collaboration and goal setting, and develop sales reports and revenue predictions.
 You’ll also work to optimize sales processes to maximize growth, frequently collaborating with other departments, including finance, human resources, and other stakeholders.

 Median annual base salary: $67,613 [11]